lo-tp/blog/blog/source/_posts/Drag-Gestures-Inside-Mobile-Browsers-Purely-in-CSS-and-JS.md

   }
 },
 ```
-You can check the jsfiddle snippet below to see a working example.**Check it on your phone as no touchend event is emitted on the desktop browser.**

 In order to keep it concise, only the most pertinent code was demonstrated in this article.
 For more details, check this [repo][repo].

-{% jsfiddle nq3qero4 result,js  %}

 [repo]:https://github.com/lo-tp/DragInBrowsers